korsaysky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 task 14,15,16 : i will add descrp later

 task 17 : grep -v "bin" /etc/passwd: This line uses the grep command to search for lines in the /etc/passwd file that do not contain the pattern "bin".
 The -v option is used to invert the match, meaning that lines that do not contain the pattern will be displayed.
 The output of this command will be all the lines in /etc/passwd that do not contain the pattern "bin"

+task 18 : grep is a command-line utility that searches for patterns in text.
+"^[[:alpha:]]" is a regular expression that matches all lines starting with a letter.
+The caret (^) is used to match the beginning of a line, and [[:alpha:]] matches any alphabetic character.

+task 19 : The tr command is used to perform the character substitution.
+The first argument passed to the tr command specifies the set of characters to be replaced, and the second argument specifies the set of characters to replace them with.
+In this case, we specify that 'A' should be replaced with 'Z' and 'c' should be replaced with 'e'.
+The script reads input from standard input and writes the modified output to standard output.